Horlarwumhe/glass/docs/template.rst

 OSError: Template not found C:\Users\ADMIN\Desktop\projects\glass\templates\index.htm
 >>>

-   The default template loader is class :class:`~glass.template.main.FileLoader`, which will look for the template in the current working directory and  folder ``templates``  in the current working directory.
+   The default template loader, class :class:`~glass.template.main.FileLoader`, will look for the templates in the current working directory and  folder ``templates``  in the current working directory.

    You can set different directory to find templates.

-   >>> from glass.templating import FileLoader
+   >>> from glass.template import FileLoader
    >>> from glass.template import Environment
    >>> env = Environment(loader=FileLoader('/path/to/templates'))
    >>> # or